Achievement Unlocked

 • "Have you ever felt a strong need to retaliate against someone who wronged you?"

-Developmental & Relational History
+Developmental and Relational History

 • "Did you feel especially valued or praised as a child?"